junxit/us-congress-bills-109/metadata.md

 - 2006-09-20 — Committee on Indian Affairs.
 Reported by Senator McCain without amendment.
 With written report No. 109-342.
 - 2006-09-20 — Committee on Indian Affairs.
 Reported by Senator McCain without amendment.
 With written report No. 109-342.
 - 2006-09-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 622.
+- 2006-12-06 — Message on Senate action sent to the House.
+- 2006-12-06 — Passed Senate without amendment by Unanimous Consent. (consideration: CR 12/7/2006 S11381)
+- 2006-12-06 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR 12/7/2006 S11381)